keithalpichi/keithalpichi.github.io/_posts/2016-07-01-assumptions-myths-self-taught-programmer.md

 If you don't have a degree you're going to have to expose your skills and experience by building and publishing applications and contributing to open-source projects.
 This will show that you know how to code and you have passion to contribute to the industry.

-I've found many employers will hire a person who has multiple years of practical experience but no C.S. degree over a person who has a degree with no practical experience.
-Experience trumps education.
+I've read and heard many employers will hire a person who has multiple years of practical experience but no C.S. degree over a person who has a degree with no practical experience.For these recruiters, experience trumps education.

 **Truth**: Formal education helps but practical experience is even more helpful.
 Build projects, contribute to other projects and attend conferences and meetings where you can network with other programmers and employers.